dmd-program/dmd-400-sp17/animation.md

       - Character design
       - Environment design
 4. Mood boards
-5. Animatic
+5. Animatic and layout
-6. Look development
-7. Render, lighting, animation, and simulation tests as needed
+6. Render, lighting, animation, and simulation tests as needed

 ## Proof of concept